Sometimes It Is Not The Policy. It Is The Evidence Used To Sell It.

 That is not always true.

-Sometimes I am not even against the policy idea on its face.
-Sometimes I am against the evidence being used to justify it.
-Because if the foundation is weak, exaggerated, cherry picked, or flat out false, then the policy conversation is already corrupted before it begins.
+Sometimes I am not even rejecting the policy idea on its face.
+Sometimes I am rejecting the evidence used to justify it.
+Because if the foundation is weak, inflated, misleading, cherry-picked, or flat-out false, then the policy debate is already corrupted before it begins.

 And that matters, even if you would normally agree with the goal.